Loading...

 Dominican Republic offers visa paths including Residency Visa (Temporary), Investor Residency, Pensionado Visa.
 Mexico provides Temporary Resident Visa.
 For US and EU passport holders, the specific requirements differ — use our Visa Checker tool for personalized access details.

 Choose Dominican Republic if your priority is affordability.
 Choose Dominican Republic if safety comes first.
-For healthcare, Mexico has the edge, while Mexico offers stronger career opportunities.
+For healthcare, Dominican Republic has the edge, while Mexico offers stronger career opportunities.

 Ultimately, the right country depends on your unique priorities.
 Take our personalization quiz to get a ranked recommendation tailored to your lifestyle, budget, and goals — or explore both country profiles in depth using the links above.